wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-elk-grove-juni-1ckywt.md

 ---
 position: Junior SDR
 description: >-
-  Join our dynamic team as a Junior Sales Development Representative (SDR) in Elk Grove, CA, where you'll play a vital role in the innovative world of MarTech.
-This entrylevel position offers a unique opportunity to dive into marketing platforms, analytics, and automation tools....
+  Position Overview Join our dynamic team as a Junior Sales Development Representative (SDR) in Elk Grove, CA, where you'll play a vital role in the innovative world of MarTech.
+This entrylevel position offers a unique opportunity to dive into marketing platforms, analytics, and automation tools.
+  With flexible hours and a supportive 35 person team, you'll be empowered to grow your skills and impact our business in meaningful ways.
+If you’re eager to launch your tech career, we want to hear from you!
+Key Responsibilities Engage with potential clients to generate new business leads.
+Collaborate with team members to develop effective sales strategies.
+Utilize technologies such as ZoomInfo, Salesforce, and LinkedIn Sales Navigator to track and analyze leads.
+Schedule meetings and followups using Outreach.io and HubSpot.
+Report on weekly success metrics and refine outreach efforts for maximum impact.
+Attend local events and seminars to represent the company (travel within 30 miles).
+Required Qualifications  02 years of experience in sales or a related field.
+AWS Cloud Practitioner Certification.
+HubSpot Sales Software Certification.
+Proficiency in utilizing LinkedIn Sales Navigator and Salesforce CRM.
+Preferred Qualifications  Google Analytics Certification.
+Strong understanding of MarTech industry dynamics.
+Ability to quickly adapt to new technologies and platforms.
+Benefits & Perks  Premium Health Insurance  4 Weeks Paid Time Off (PTO)  401k Match  Quarterly Bonuses Vehicle Allowance Growth & Development  Engage in extensive technical training focused on stateoftheart MarTech tools.
+Opportunities for career progression into senior sales or account management roles.
+Access to mentorship programs with industry leaders in Elk Grove.
+Regular workshops and seminars designed to enhance your skills and industry knowledge.
+Dive into a thriving tech landscape in Elk Grove and seize the chance to grow alongside a leading MarTech company.
+We encourage ambitious individuals who are passionate about technology and eager to make a difference.
 location: 'Elk Grove, CA'
 team: Software
 schedule: Flexible Hours